sbaek306/FACTOR/README.md

 In the folder "simu2", there are codes for Simulation 2.

 In the folder "simu3", there are codes for Simulation 3.
+B*.dat is files for the estimated loading from real data.

 In the folder "real data", there are codes for real data analysis.